Billikens in the Pros

 In the summer of 2007, Sorber accepted an assistant coaching position under USMNT head coach Bob Bradley.
 Sorber was a member of Bradley’s Chicago Fire squad that reached the MLS Cup final in 2000.

 Following his stint with the USMNT, Sorber served as an assistant coach for the expansion Montreal Impact of MLS.
+He is currently assistant coach for the Philadelphia Union of MLS.

 Jacob Thomas – After a single season at SLU in 1995, Thomas had a lengthy career in Germany’s second division before playing two seasons with the Columbus Crew.